 What are Piles?

-Pile is a condition in which the venous cushions found in the lower part of the rectum are swollen and inflamed.
-They can be either internal and remain inside the rectum, or external and seen around the anus.
+Piles or Hemorrhoids is a condition in which the venous cushions in the lower part of the anal canal are swollen and inflamed.
+They can be either internal and remain inside the rectum or external and seen around the anus.
 They are among the most common conditions affecting the rectum and the anal canal.

 Is Piles condition a Medical emergency?

-Piles are not a medical emergency.
-However, if there is excessive bleeding that does not stop, or there is dizziness, it is advisable to seek medical attention.
+Piles is not a medical emergency.
+However, if excessive bleeding does not stop, discharge, mass around the anus, painful defecation, or associated dizziness, it is advisable to seek medical attention.

 Types